Heat rash can be a miserable experience for your baby. While it’s best to prevent it, most cases are easily treated if your baby does develop it.

 4. Medical Help Needed If Fever Develops

-Baby heat rash rarely requires medical attention.
+Baby heat rash rarely requires medical attention, unless a fever develops.

 “But if it doesn’t go away after 3 or 4 days, or if it appears to be getting worse, or if your child develops a fever, contact your doctor right away.”
 WebMD

 5. Tumbler Test To Indicate Something More Serious

 “If you are worried about the rash, perform the “tumbler test” by pressing a glass onto the rash.
 If the rash does not disappear with pressure, seek urgent medical help.”
 Mom365